openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/consent-tutorial.md

 Open the `Converter Controller input Descriptor To Credential` request in the "Input Descriptor to Credential" collection.
 **Change `{{baseUrl}}` to `{{idcUrl}}` in the request URL**, so that it matches the Postman environment.

+**Note** `additionalProperties: true` in the `$.credentialSubject` filter should be changed to `false`.
+It is required to be true in the presentation definition as `id` must be added during credential issuance.
+However, if set to `true` during credential generation, then the `input-descriptor-to-credential` will add additional unnecessary data.

 Send the request as described below.